HughG/holygradle-plugins/developer-readme.md

 1. Set `publicWebsitePublishUrl` in your `gradle.properties` to a file URL which contains a repo with `https://bitbucket.org/holygradle/holygradle.bitbucket.org` as master.
-2. Run `gw buildPublicWebsite`.
+2. Run `gradlew buildPublicWebsite`.
 (You can also run with `-Pquickly` to build without syntax colouring, which may be noticeably faster.)
 3. Run `hg addremove`, then commit and push to update the website.
 The site is viewable at `http://holygradle.bitbucket.org/`.

 You can also build a custom local version for your own organisation, containing specialised or confidential information.
-For that you need to set `publicWebsitePublishUrl` and run `gw buildLocalWebsite` to build the website.
+For that you need to set `publicWebsitePublishUrl` and run `gradlew buildLocalWebsite` to build the website.
 If you want to publish it to IIS, a simple approach is to publish to a `file:` URL which is a Windows share on the IIS server.
 You will also need to set up extra MIME-type mappings for the example source code (e.g., `.gradle` as `text/plain`).